gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. code-block:: console

     $ gopro-video --help
-    usage: gopro-video [-h] [-o OUTPUT] [-l LOG] [-i IDENTIFIER] [-w WIFI_INTERFACE] [-p] record_time
+    usage: gopro-video [-h] [-o OUTPUT] [--wired] [--log LOG] [--identifier IDENTIFIER] [--wifi_interface WIFI_INTERFACE] [--password] record_time

     Connect to a GoPro camera, take a video, then download it.

     positional arguments:
     record_time           How long to record for

-    optional arguments:
+    options:
     -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                             Where to write the video to.
-If not set, write to 'video.mp4' -l LOG, --log LOG     Location to store detailed log -i IDENTIFIER, --identifier IDENTIFIER
+If not set, write to 'video.mp4' --wired               Set to use wired (USB) instead of wireless (BLE / WIFI) interface --log LOG             Location to store detailed log --identifier IDENTIFIER
                             Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
 If not used, first discovered GoPro will be connected to
-    -w WIFI_INTERFACE, --wifi_interface WIFI_INTERFACE
+    --wifi_interface WIFI_INTERFACE
                             System Wifi Interface.
 If not set, first discovered interface will be used.
-    -p, --password        Set to read sudo password from stdin.
+    --password            Set to read sudo password from stdin.
 If not set, you will be prompted for password if needed

 Wired Webcam Demo
 -----------------